ShareX/CloudflareWorkers/README.md

 ## Using Cloudflare Workers for Discord embed support

+> **Warning**
+> This is unsupported, and functions mostly as a proof of concept.
+There will be very limited assistance in the Discord for this.

 Requirements: Your own image host, on a domain that you control via [Cloudflare](https://www.cloudflare.com).

 Limitations: 100,000 requests per day (where the embed works).